← Back to Home

 Very High Risk

 Nearly all shares, including international markets.
-Maximum long-term dividend reinvestment and growth potential.
-Best for members under 35 with 30+ years to retirement.
+Highest long-term dividend reinvestment and growth potential but also highest volatility.
+Often chosen by members under 35 with 30+ years to retirement.

 Typical Return: 8-15% p.a. | Dividend Yield Component: 2-5%